 Deciding who would be the typical users of the platform

 The typical users of Goodreads would-be readers and authors.
 Readers can be of any age, to be honest.
 They can be anyone from teenagers, and young adults to older people.
 Anyone who’s interested in reading - an avid reader or someone who has just started and is willing to read more can be considered as a potential user.
 On the other hand, authors can be anyone from young adults to older people.

-Discovering usability issues using Neilson's heuristics and usability testing
+Discovering usability issues using Neilson's heuristics

 Lack of feedback

 I noticed the lack of feedback throughout the website for multiple activities.

 The website doesn’t show breadcrumbs, which makes it difficult for users to know about the navigation path and their location on the website.